predictype

 SetMembershipOper

-The membership operation to perform (e.g. ‘contains’, ‘excludes’).
+The membership operation to perform (e.g. ‘includes’, ‘excludes’).

 target